-Pier 21’s luxury short stay apartments in Fremantle are perfectly positioned to explore the many attractions of vibrant Fremantle, nearby Perth and beautiful Rottnest Island departure wharf is easy to get to from the hotel.
+Pier 21’s apartments in Fremantle are perfectly positioned to explore the many attractions of vibrant Fremantle and nearby Perth.
+The very beautiful Rottnest Island departure wharf is easy to get to from the hotel.

-Offering something for everyone Fremantle features an eclectic mix of vibrant cafes, bars and nightclubs along with nationally significant museums such as the National Maritime Museum, Ship Wreck Gallery and Fremantle Arts Centre.
+Offering something for everyone, Fremantle features an eclectic mix of vibrant cafes, bars and nightclubs along with nationally significant museums Our favourites are National Maritime Museum, Ship Wreck Gallery and Fremantle Arts Centre.

-In the heart of Fremantle, you will find the very essence of Western Australia’s heritage with many buildings and infrastructure dating back to the early 18th century including iconic sites such as the Round House and Whalers Tunnel along with the infamous Fremantle Prison.
-Fremantle is also home to a range of galleries many with working artisans creating works of art and other collectables most of which are available for purchase.
+In the heart of Fremantle, you will find the very essence of Western Australia’s heritage.
+The many buildings and infrastructure date back to the early 18th century where you can see iconic sites like the Round House and Whalers Tunnel and infamous Fremantle Prison.
+Fremantle is also home to a range of galleries with working artisans creating artwork and other collectables.

 Out & About

 The establishment of Sandalford Wines in 1840 coincided with both the first European settlement at the Colony of Perth and birth of Western Australia’s world famous wine industry.
 In 1970, the Company was one of three initial pioneers of the Margaret River wine region (275km south of Perth and today considered by many as one of the world’s truly great premium wine growing appellations) when the first vines were planted at its 300 hectare vineyard located there.
 In 2013, we are extremely proud to be one of the country’s oldest and largest family owned winemakers.